DataDog/hiring-engineers/answers.md

 I've also included additional graphs related to CPU & network utilization.

-The result is as follow:
+The result is as follows:

 ![](https://github.com/ptabasso2/hiring-engineers/blob/solutions-engineer/images/Timeboard%202.png)